espressopp/espressopp/paper/paper.md

         new_particles = []
     pid += 1
 system.storage.addParticles(new_particles, *props)

+TODO add integrate() call
 ```

 # Acknowledgements
 We thank the Espresso++ developer community and all contributors listed in the AUTHORS file.
+Espresso++ project is supported by the U.S. Department of Energy through Los Alamos National Laboratory (LANL).
+Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (contract no. 89233218CNA000001).
+This paper has been assigned a Los Alamos Unlimited Release number of LA-UR-26-XXXXX.